 The drone will come to the mouse, catch the gnome, and take it off-screen.
 The drone amount is limited, its speed is just a bit slower than running gnomes.
 So once you find your gnome, you have to work out how to catch it by scaring it with your mouse or to ensnare it with other object interactions.

 This will inspire a much more interactive experience of finding and catching gnomes.
-I like it already!
+I already like this update a lot!

 Upgrading my habits